 Rubber Legs and White Tail-Hairs Holt PaperbackHolt Paperbacks #ad - America's favorite outdoor humorist is back with an outrageously fresh collection of stories.
 He introduces a variety of friends old and new, and takes readers to many exotic locales outdoors and indoors.

-The Grasshopper TrapHolt Paperbacks #ad - From facing an angry bear with an unloaded gun and the folly of running a boat while it’s still on the trailer to not questioning the ingredients found in camp cookout cuisine and the best methods of catching grasshoppers, no one knows how to express Mother Nature’s sense of humor like Patrick F. In this collection of thirty zany stories, and other outdoor recreational activities, fishing, spoofing camping, McManus shares his hilarious wilderness misadventures.
+The Grasshopper TrapHolt Paperbacks #ad - The Grasshopper Trap #ad - From facing an angry bear with an unloaded gun and the folly of running a boat while it’s still on the trailer to not questioning the ingredients found in camp cookout cuisine and the best methods of catching grasshoppers, no one knows how to express Mother Nature’s sense of humor like Patrick F. In this collection of thirty zany stories, and other outdoor recreational activities, fishing, spoofing camping, McManus shares his hilarious wilderness misadventures.

 They Shoot Canoes, Don't They?Holt Paperbacks #ad - Mcmanus celebrates the hidden pleasures, don’t they?gathered here for the reader’s edification are such treasures as the true but little known story of the discovery of the efficacy of live bait by Genghis Khan’s chef, and fishing in his hilarious collection They Shoot Canoes, and opportunities for disaster to be found in the recreations of camping, unappreciated lore, hunting, an examination of the precarious and perhaps fanatical expertise required for ice fishing, and a consideration of the circumstances that can cause a deer to ride a bicycle.